bluebrown/moby-ingress/README.md

             timeout server 2m
         ingress.frontend.default: |
             bind *:80
+    deploy:
+        placement:
+            constraints:
+                # needs to be on a manager node to read the services
+                - "node.role==manager"

 # each app service defines its own backend config
 # and can provide a frontend snippet for 1 or more frontend.